 ACROBiosystems Launches 3D Organoid Solutions, Propelling New Frontiers in Biotherapeutic Research

-NEWARK, Del., April 10, 2024 /PRNewswire/ -- Starting in 2023, ACROBiosystems has been continuously rolling out a series of innovative organoid-related products.
-At a range of significant international events, including the 2024 International Organoid Summit, the Alzheimer's Research UK Conference 2024, and World Organoid Research Day 2024, the company showcased its advancements in the field with ACROBiosystems' Vice President of Corporate Development and Strategy, Rosanna Zhang, elucidating the strategic importance of organoids in practical applications.
+TOKYO, April 10, 2024 /PRNewswire/ -- Starting in 2023, ACROBiosystems has been launching a continuous stream of innovative organoid-related products.
+Displaying their advancements at key global forums including the 2024 International Organoid Summit, Alzheimer's Research UK Conference 2024, and World Organoid Research Day 2024, the company underscored the strategic relevance of organoids through VP of Corporate Development & Strategy, Rosanna Zhang.

 About ACROBiosystems Inc.